-School attendance difficulties are a huge concern that is widely misunderstood, how can we start to change that narrative to help the learner long-term, and ease the stress of everyone involved?
+School attendance difficulties are a huge concern that is widely misunderstood.
+How can we start to change that narrative to help the learner long-term, and ease the stress of everyone involved?

 “School refusal” is fast becoming one of the most challenging areas of education, health and care for children and young people.
 Parents are put under pressure to ensure their children attend school, whilst professionals seldom have expertise in “school refusal” and, by default, calling education welfare officers or threaten fines.